abinit/abipy_book/abipy_book/lumabi/theory/lesson_theory.md

 # Theory

 This chapter presents the theoretical formalism behind the computation of the luminescence properties of point defects in solids.
-It starts with a section dedicated solely to the theory of luminescence, showing how Fermi's golden rule is approximated to obtain a tractable way of computing the luminescence lineshape, following either an effective phonon mode model or a multi-phonon mode model.
+It starts with a section dedicated to the theory of luminescence, showing how Fermi's golden rule is approximated to obtain a tractable way of computing the luminescence lineshape, following either an effective phonon mode model or a multi-phonon mode model.
 Then, the computational methodology used to obtain the parameters entering the lineshape equation is presented.
 Subtleties regarding the increase of the phonon supercell size thanks to the use of the forces instead of displacements are discussed.